Reading note: Head North

 The time has come to tear up the Green Book and the Barnett Formula4 and replace them with a modern funding formula which works for the English regions and the home nations.

 What is this magical alternative formula?
-The authors fall silent.
+In Head North, the authors fall silent.

 The saddest part of all this is it’s blatantly obvious that councils are excellent at service delivery (especially for the very young and very old) compared to their Westminster cousins.